ºÚÁϳԹÏ

 Experts report that around 75% of the electrical injuries to children happen at home.

-• Avoid using a wall mounted heater in the bathroom.
+• use a wall mounted heater in the bathroom

 Finger jams